 There are two options for seeding a new aquarium using substrate from an established aquarium.
 The first is to simply distribute the seeding substrate in an even layer on the top of the substrate in the newly set up aquarium.
 This option works well if the substrates are similar in color and size.

 The other method uses a bag made of nylon pantyhose.
 You fill the toe of the hose with 1/2 to 1 cup of the substrate, then tie off the bag, cut it from the rest of the leg, and hang the whole thing in the tank.
-Once the tank has cycled, removed the bag and discard it (or you can use it to line the bottom of a potted plant; the substrate allows excess water to drain from the soil, and the debris from the aquarium makes good fertilizer).
+Once the tank has cycled, remove the bag and discard it (or you can use it to line the bottom of a potted plant; the substrate allows excess water to drain from the soil, and the debris from the aquarium makes good fertilizer).

 Seeding With Filter Media